Ste Hay: Domestic violence and fatherhood

 Returning, later in 2007, Ste and Amy eventually got back together.
 The pair moved into their own flat, to the dismay of Amy's father Mike Barnes (Tony Hirst).
 Despite this, Ste became increasingly violent and started to hit Amy, on one occasion even cutting off her ponytail.
 Slanina-Davis raised money from hair cut during the scene in aid the cancer charity CLIC Sargant.
 At this time, Amy became pregnant, but was unsure whether to keep the baby.
 Speaking about 2008 as a whole for Ste and Amy, producer Bryan Kirkwood said he was proud of the way Richardson had portrayed Ste in a sympathetic manner so viewers could understand - but not condone his behaviour.
 He thought he and Slanina-Davies delivered brilliant performances portraying the "reality of so many 16-17-year-olds", struggling to make a life for themselves.
 He felt some of their scenes were "downright shocking".
 Eventually, Amy decides to accept the help of her friends and family and leaves Ste for abusing her.

 Whilst the storyline aired, Richardson and Slanina-Davies fronted a charity campaign called "Expect Respect" in order to combat domestic violence.
 At the time Richardson released a statement opining domestic violence affects many young people in any form of life.
 He stated he could imagine "how frightening it would be to have him as a boyfriend" and condemned his "violence and bullying" because it is always unacceptable."
+In conjunction with the storyline's broadcast, Channel 4 offered viewers an online advice facility complete with helplines.

 During April 2009 Amy gave birth to Lucas and subsequently left due to post-natal depression.
 Ste was left looking after both Lucas and Amy's daughter Leah.
 A couple, Abi Raven (Elaine Glover) and Daniel Raven (Chris Hargreaves) befriended Ste and tried to convince him that he was a good father and that he did not need Amy in their lives.
 However, Abi and Daniel planned to kidnap Lucas, at first in order to keep him and then later on to give him to another family.
 Richardson expressed to Digital Spy his pleasure with this storyline, saying, "It's getting quite dark."
 He was also shocked with its entertaining and unexpected ending."
 When the storyline came to its climax, Abi and Daniel tried to take Lucas, but they were stopped.

 Ste told Amy's father Mike to look after Lucas and Leah in the aftermath of the baby plot because he didn't think he was a good father.
 Richardson reported that he enjoyed working with Jude and Jessica Croft-Lane, the young actors who played Lucas and Leah.
 He reported that Jude was camera shy and liked to play with camera equipment during filming and that he told Croft-Lane that his name was actually Ste.
 Richardson concluded the storyline was different and he felt it gave him a chance to showcase his acting abilities.